Nick Fortes Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.36).
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.34).

-- Lucchesi gets the start for the Mets, his ninth of the season.
-He is 3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched.

-- In his last time out on Tuesday, Sept.
-19, the lefty tossed 5 2/3 innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Thursday against the Philadelphia Phillies, the left-hander went four innings, giving up four earned runs while surrendering five hits.

-- In eight games this season, the 30-year-old has put up an ERA of 2.88, with 6.4 strikeouts per nine innings.
-Opponents are batting .245 against him.
+- The 28-year-old has put up a 5.37 ERA and 10.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.